An edge crush test tests the ability of corrugated cardboard to offer safety to goods during transportation.

 An edge crush test for corrugated boxes yields the exact resistance of a material.
 Using this data, it is possible to manufacture boxes, packages and other products taking into account the material’s protective capabilities.

 The test measures the resistance of the edges to crushing since it is the corners and edges of the boxes that are mostly responsible for bearing the loads.
-Therefore, performing an edge crush test means knowing the strength of the factor that contributes the most to a box’s resistance.
+Therefore, performing it means knowing the strength of the factor that contributes the most to a box’s resistance.

-This edge crush test can be performed using specific, in-house machinery, or commission it to laboratories and research centers for the packaging industry.
+This test can be performed using specific, in-house machinery, or commission it to laboratories and research centers for the packaging industry.

 Historically, the Bursting Strength Test (BST) would be used to measure the force that was required to pierce corrugated cardboard, anticipating how rough or careless handling could affect the material.

-However, nowadays this new standard – the edge crush test –, which is directly related to the stacking resistance, is seeing increasing use to test the resistance of corrugated cardboard.
+However, nowadays this new standard, which is directly related to the stacking resistance, is seeing increasing use to test the resistance of corrugated cardboard.
 A standard that offers a measurement tailored to modern-day transportation, where boxes are stacked on pallets.

 The edge crush test machine can calculate the resistance to compression at the edge of corrugated cardboard.
-The edge crush test graph, therefore, shows the resistance in pounds per lineal inch (lb/in), though it is usually expressed as ECT.
+Therefore, this test shows the resistance in pounds per lineal inch (lb/in), though it is usually expressed as ECT.